coalton-lang/coalton-website/content/post/20220906-quantum-compiler.md

 $$
 where $a_\bullet$ are integers and $n_\bullet$ are non-negative integers.
 If we take two elements of this form and add or multiply them, we'll always end back up in the same ring.

-For Selinger's algorithm, it turns out we also need to work in other rings, like the cyclomatic integers of degree 8, the quadratic integers of $\sqrt{2}$, and about a half-dozen others.
+For the Ross-Selinger algorithm, it turns out we also need to work in other rings, like the cyclotomic integers of degree 8, the quadratic integers of $\sqrt{2}$, and about a half-dozen others.

 ## Coalton's strength in implementing math

-One of the implementation difficulties of Selinger's algorithm is being able to work with a bunch of different-but-interoperable[^interop] number types.
+One of the implementation difficulties of the Ross-Selinger algorithm is being able to work with a bunch of different-but-interoperable[^interop] number types.
 How do we implement these mathematical objects in a program?
 At least in principle, Common Lisp would have no trouble representing elements of any of these rings; just define some new classes, perhaps some new generic functions like `ring+` and `ring*`, and you're off to the races.

 [^interop]: They're interoperable specifically because all of these numbers are either real or complex numbers.
-Similar to how in most ordinary programming languages integers and floats are different kinds of real numbers (and thus can be added and multiplied), the number rings and fields of Selinger's algorithm can work with one another because they all are ultimately drawn from the same set.
+Similar to how in most ordinary programming languages integers and floats are different kinds of real numbers (and thus can be added and multiplied), the number rings and fields of the Ross-Selinger algorithm can work with one another because they all are ultimately drawn from the same set.

 The trouble is that it's cumbersome.
 In Lisp, first, there's no way to integrate with the existing numerical operators; there is no way to "overload" the standard operator `cl:+` to work with different rings.
 Second, as explained in a previous blog post, there's no way to uniformly treat additive and multiplicative identity in a convenient fashion.
 Third, it gets very messy, with lots of casts, upconversions, downconversions, etc. It's very difficult to build a _new_ numerical tower atop of or aside Common Lisp's existing one, though Common Lisp's multiple-dispatch mechanism at least eases the pain a bit.